 They can stay in the environment forever.
 They can also build up in a person's body.

-Among the poisons to be banned, this chemical is much more common than you might imagine.
-In fact, formaldehyde (a colorless, flammable gas with a strong odor that some describe as brine) can be found in wood products likely to be found in your living room, as well as other building materials.
+Among the poisons to be banned, this chemical is far more common than you can imagine.
+Indeed, formaldehyde (a colorless and flammable gas with a strong odor that some describe as brine) can be found in wood products that are likely to be found in your living room, as well as other building materials.
 However, people can also be exposed to release formaldehyde due to industrial processes, such as the combustion of natural gas.

 Exposure to formaldehyde can lead to an increased risk of asthma, neurological effects and potentially cancer.
 According to the WHO, 90% of the risk of cancer from air pollution can be attributed to three chemicals: ethylene oxide, chloroprene and formaldehyde.